learnwithgurpreet/learnwithgurpreet.com/src/posts/2025/how-to-shrink-docker-images-from-gigabytes-to-megabytes.md

 ---
 title: How to Shrink Docker Images from Gigabytes to Megabytes
 date: '2025-09-16'
-excerpt: You might wonder why you should care about the size of your Docker images.
+description: You might wonder why you should care about the size of your Docker images.
 Here are a few compelling reasons...
 tags:
   - 'Tech'
 ---